H-2B Program

 About the program

-• Apply
+- Apply

-• Screen/Interview
+- Screen/Interview

-• Job Offer
+- Job Offer

-• Visa Interview and Arrival
+- Visa Interview and Arrival

 I-797 Approval Notice

-A copy of the I-797 will be a requirement for submission to the U.S. Embassy along with your DS 160 form in order to receive an H2B Visa.
+A copy of the I-797 will be a requirement for submission to the U.S. Embassy, along with your DS 160 form, in order to receive an H-2B visa.

 I-94

-If you are unable to locate your I-94 electronic copy, you can wait 1-2 days and try again.
-If you still cannot locate your I-94 or you notice an error on your most recent I-94 , you must contact the Deferred Inspection office closest to your location.
-A list of Deferred Inspection Sites can be found by visiting https://www.cbp.gov/about/contact/ports.
-As your sponsor, we are unable to make any corrections on your behalf.
+If an individual is unable to access their electronic I-94, or notices an error on their I-94, they should contact the Deferred Inspection Site closest to them.
+A list of Deferred Inspection Sites can be found by visiting https://www.cbp.gov/about/contact/ports/deferred-inspection-sites.
+UWT is unable to make or request any I-94 corrections on anyone’s behalf.

 Social Security